 And the following figures show a map of the World indicating the location of sensors and anchors, respectively.

-Despite the regional status of the RIPE NCC, the RIPE Atlas network covers almost the entire world, while Russia is in the top 5 in terms of the number of installed sensors (568), along with Germany (1562), USA (1440), France (925) and the UK ( 610).
+Despite its regional status RIPE NCCThe RIPE Atlas network covers almost the entire world, with Russia in the top 5 in terms of the number of installed sensors (568), along with Germany (1562), the USA (1440), France (925) and the UK (610).

 Management servers